rscale/config/README.md

-# config for class - bcbstx
+# config repo for class - bcbstx